HLS ECLSS Research & Design

 The system is principally concerned with three key metabolic outputs in the cabin atmosphere: heat, moisture (exhaled and perspired), and carbon dioxide (CO2).
 These outputs will quickly move their associated parameters outside the range of environmental requirements if the ventilation system does not transport them out of the cabin and to their respective revitalization subsystems.

-CFD Studies
+CFD Study

 • Outlets defined as zero pressure